 These are not meetings that you hold in secret or with only executives.
 They’re not about judging other people or punishing poor performers.
 They need to be run by the teams who are doing the work, and ideally, they include any stakeholders or decision makers.
 If you can’t get everybody actively involved, make sure that they at least see the results, especially if the right next step involves changing some important process.

-We should give anybody who can decide on a project the information they need to determine whether their decisions were good.
+We should give anybody who can take product decisions the information they need to determine whether their decisions were good.
 It’s the only way we learn to make better decisions.